 The misery begins in law school, where we're trained to be wet blankets.
-Seligman speaks of "Pessimistic Explanatory Style" (PES), where bad events are interpreted as "pervasive, permanent, and uncontrollable," in contrast to an optimistic style that sees them as "local, temporary and changeable".
-PES is not only a principal cause of depression, it's also a productivity and success killer; it makes you perform worse at your job, give up on things prematurely, suck at sports and generally fuck you up.
+One key term from Seligman is "Pessimistic Explanatory Style" (PES), a mindset in which bad events are interpreted as "pervasive, permanent, and uncontrollable," in contrast to an optimistic style that sees them as "local, temporary, and changeable."
+PES is not only a principal cause of depression, it's also a productivity and success killer; it makes you perform worse at your job, give up on things prematurely, suck at sports, and generally fuck you up.

-"Thus, pessimists are losers on many fronts" says Seligman, "but there is one glaring exception: Pessimists do better at law."
-Pessimists outperform optimists in law school.
+"Thus, pessimists are losers on many fronts," writes Seligman in Authentic Happiness, "but there is one glaring exception: Pessimists do better at law."

 Law school trains us to see shit coming from miles away.
-I studied for years how buying an iPhone, renting an apartment, getting married or posting a comment online could lead to catastrophic injury, imprisonment or bankruptcy.
+I studied for years on how buying an iPhone, renting an apartment, getting married, or posting a comment online could lead to catastrophic injury, imprisonment, or bankruptcy.

 After law school, we enter the industry with turd-tainted PES glasses and the shit carnival begins in earnest.

-The crabs-in-a-bucket law firm structure doesn't help, because the fellow next door who's out-billing gets end-of-year bonus and might steal your partner track.
+The crabs-in-a-bucket law firm structure doesn't help, because the fellow next door who's out-billing you will get your end-of-year bonus and might steal your partner track.
 This fosters a twisted culture where colleagues brag about sleeping under their desk to bill late into the night.

-No wonder our attrition rate is terrible: more than one third of associates at big law firms quit in their first three years.
-Young attorneys soon realize that the fancy perks of free smartphones, catered in-office meals and chauffeur services exist to make you a billing machine.
+No wonder our attrition rate is terrible: More than a third of associates at big law firms quit in their first three years.
+Young attorneys soon realize that the fancy perks of free smartphones, catered in-office meals, and chauffeur services exist to make you a billing machine.
 You're working in a gilded sweatshop with floor-to-ceiling windows.

-Then there's the dispiriting nature of the work itself where the quality of the job I perform can have little to do with the outcome.
+Then there's the dispiriting nature of the job itself—the quality of the work I perform sometimes has little effect on the outcome.
 There are few certainties in litigation.
-No disrespect to centuries of jurisprudential precision and the hard-won assurance that the rule of law will be applied carefully and fairly but... litigation is often a crapshoot.
+I mean no disrespect to centuries of jurisprudential precision and the hard-won assurance that the rule of law will be applied carefully and fairly but... litigation is often a crapshoot.
 At the end of the day, you're paying me a lot of money to present your personal problems to some stranger sitting on a bench.

 I'm only as effective as my client, and my client is often my worst enemy.
-As a senior attorney once told me: "Your first assumption is that your client is crazy."
-People who need attorneys are often conflict-prone personalities.
-They have trouble obeying rules, cooperating with others and are good at making mistakes.
+As a senior attorney once told me, "Your first assumption is that your client is crazy."
+People who need attorneys often come with conflict-prone personalities.
+They have trouble obeying rules, cooperating with others, and are good at making mistakes.
 They're also in crisis, so they can be unpleasant and unhappy.
 They're usually wealthy and with a sense of entitlement to boot.
-And they're flakey: one day you're their hero, the next day they refuse to pay you, and the day after you have to sue them to collect fees.
+And they're flakey: One day you're their hero, the next day they refuse to pay you, and the day after you have to sue them to collect fees.

 Bar associations are concerned about their morose, substance-addicted little foot soldiers.
 More than half of all disciplinary actions are against mentally ill or chemically dependent lawyers.

 And big firms are also concerned because it eats into their bottom line.
-The average cost of an associate's departure is $315,000 and about 20 percent of payroll is devoted to addressing absenteeism, employee turnover, disability leaves, counseling, medical costs and accidents.
+The average cost of an associate's departure is $315,000 Canadian (about $240,000 in US currency) and about 20 percent of payroll is devoted to addressing absenteeism, employee turnover, disability leaves, counseling, medical costs, and accidents.